Statistics: 10.2 miles, ascent 916′, descent 1073′.

-John Fogerty, Claire’s husband and also our host from New Forge House B&B, returned us to Stanton to begin our day’s adventure.
+John Fogerty, the other host at New Forge House B&B and also Claire’s husband, returned us to Stanton to begin our day’s adventure.
 The weather was still a bit drizzly, but not unpleasant.
 Upon leaving town we entered a lovely park-like terrain, walking through fields dotted with huge oaks and chestnut trees.

-Shortly, we arrived at Stanway, a very tiny community consisting of the Church of St. Peter and a few delightful homes including Stanway House, and its outbuildings.
-Stanway House had at one time been a grand Jacobean manor and has been owned by the same family for the past 500 years.
-They have been slowly restoring it.
+Shortly, we arrived at Stanway, a very tiny community consisting of the Church of St. Peter and a few delightful homes including Stanway House and its outbuildings.
+Stanway House had at one time been a grand Jacobean manor.
+For the past 500 years, it has been owned by the same family which now is slowly restoring it.

 The 12th-century Church of St. Peter, adjacent to the manor, has a curious decoration in the wall surrounding the church.
-After Cromwell’s troops destroyed nearby Hailes Abbey in the 16th century, the locals retrieved many bits and pieces from the abbey and placed them in a commemorative wall.
+After Cromwell’s troops destroyed nearby Hailes Abbey in the 16th century, the locals retrieved many bits and pieces from the ruined abbey and gathered them in a portion of the church wall.

 Our one big climb of the day then began and soon we were on the escarpment of Stumps Cross.
-Again, we were walking through fields, but now we had a possible obstacle to wary of, a bull in the field!
+Again, we were walking through fields, where we found a sign telling us of a possible obstacle to wary of, a bull in the field!

 Having made it through that field with no bull in sight, we saw a much more friendly grouping – sheep.

-The Cotswold Way is riddled with Iron Age hill forts.
+The Cotswold Way is riddled with Iron Age (before the Roman occupation, AD 43) hill forts.
 The first that we encountered on this trek was Beckbury Camp hill fort.
 Being located up on the escarpment, this area would have provided a good view of possible intruders.
 The fort is surrounded by a high, man-made berm.

 Continuing, our history lesson jumped back to Oliver Cromwell.
 We reached the spot known as Cromwell’s Seat where it is said that he watched the destruction of Hailes Abbey.